pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Reducers.md

 #### Navigating to non-reducer features

-There are many times that you want to present or navigate to a feature that is not modeled with a Composable Architecture redcuer.
+There are many times that you want to present or navigate to a feature that is not modeled with a Composable Architecture reducer.
 This can happen with legacy features that are not built with the Composable Architecture, or with features that are very simple and do not need a fully built reducer.

 In those cases you can use the ``ReducerCaseIgnored()`` and ``ReducerCaseEphemeral()`` macros to annotate cases that are not powered by reducers.
 See the documentation for those macros for more details.

 #### Synthesizing protocol conformances on State and Action

-Since the `State` and `Action` types are generated automatically for you when using `@Reducer` on an enum, it's not possible to directly synthesize conformances of `Equatable`, `Hashable`, etc. on those types.
-And further, due to a bug in the Swift compiler you cannot currently do this:
+Since the `State` and `Action` types are generated automatically for you when using `@Reducer` on an enum, it's not possible to directly synthesize conformances of `Equatable`, `Hashable`, _etc._, on those types.
+And further, due to a bug in the Swift compiler you cannot currently do
+this:

 ```swift
 @Reducer